TSivaID/web-data-layer-bus/README.md

 4. **Register action handlers for subscribing data layer updates**

-   Register action handlers to process the data pushed to the data layer bus.
-Action handlers will be called when new data is pushed to the data layer bus.
+   Register action handlers to process the data pushed to the data layer.
+Action handlers will be called when new data is pushed to the data layer.

    ```javascript
    // Independent Module A